 Asset investors could use trade finance instruments with expiry at 30/60/90 days instead.
 By rolling the position a few times, they would pick-up a better yield than if the funds were sitting in the current account.

 There are many agents (brokers) and parties (debtors/buyers and sellers) involved in trade finance.
 Their role is to work with financial institutions and corporates.
 Through helping the parties to communicate and negotiate brokers earn commissions.
 The commission (brokerage fee) can be either a percentage on the notional or a fixed rate.

-These are the most popular category of brokers seen in the trade finance environment.
+These are the most popular category of brokers seen in global trade and receivables finance.